artainmo/DevOps/cloud/README.md

 Database migration service (DMS) is a service that migrates data from one database (DB) to another.
 DMS runs in an EC2 instance, extracts datas from the source DB and inserts it in the target database.

+### Other Compute Services: ECS, Lambda, Batch, Lightsail
+Docker is a software development platform to deploy apps in containers.
+With containers being virtual environments that run on an OS thus that do not manage own OS.
+By not managing own OS they are lightweight.
+Their utility lies in automating the creation of a particular environment which is defined in an image.<br>
+Elastic container service (ECS) launches docker containers in AWS EC2 instances.
+It integrates with the Application Load Balancer.<br>
+Fargate is also used to launch Docker containers on AWS but you don't need to provision the infrastructure (EC2 instances).<br>
+Elastic Container Registry (ECR) is used to store docker images so that they can be run by ECS or Fargate.

+When using the word 'serverless' it means the developers don't need to manage the servers anymore, instead they can just deploy code.
+It does not mean there are no servers, instead it means the client does not need to manage them.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>